Commanders owner Dan Snyder testifies before House committee

 AP Sports Writer

-ASHBURN, Va.
-(AP) — Washington Commanders owner Dan Snyder has begun testifying before a congressional committee investigating the NFL team’s history of workplace misconduct.
+Washington Commanders owner Dan Snyder testified before a congressional committee investigating the NFL team’s history of workplace misconduct Thursday, speaking for hours in a deposition conducted virtually rather than a public hearing.

-A spokesperson for the U.S. House Committee on Oversight and Reform confirmed Snyder began giving his deposition Thursday morning virtually and in private.
-The hearing is not public.
+A spokesperson for the U.S. House Committee on Oversight and Reform confirmed Snyder began giving his deposition around 8 a.m.
+EDT Thursday.
+It was still going more than eight hours later.

 Snyder, who is in Israel, agreed to testify voluntarily after committee members worked out some issues with his legal team on the terms of his deposition.
 The committee had previously agreed to have Snyder testify under the terms of a subpoena it had initially issued.

 The committee has the discretion to decide what, if any, information it releases from Snyder’s deposition.
-The hearing is not being recorded, though a transcript is expected.
+The hearing was not recorded, though a transcript is expected to be produced.

-Snyder is testifying a month after NFL Commissioner Roger Goodell appeared before the committee via Zoom to discuss Washington’s workplace culture and the league’s investigation into it.
+Snyder testified a month after NFL Commissioner Roger Goodell appeared before the committee via Zoom to discuss Washington’s workplace culture and the league’s investigation into it.
 Snyder was invited to testify at the same hearing and, through a lawyer, declined.

 The committee launched this investigation last year after the league fined Washington $10 million following its review of workplace misconduct but did not release a written report of attorney Beth Wilkinson’s findings.